gjcooper/IntCourses/courses/_WEBDATA201/modules/04-scrapy.md

 > ## Add other data elements to the spider
 >
-> Try modifying the spider code to add more data extracted from the MPP detail page.
+> Try modifying the spider code to add more data extracted from the Austrlian Parliament pages.
 > Remember to edit the Item definition to allow for all extracted fields to be taken
 > care of.
 >